ThePrez/ServiceCommander-IBMi/README.md

 - The ability to check the "liveliness" of your service by either port status or job name
 - Customize the runtime environment variables of your job
 - Define custom groups for your services, and perform operations on those groups (by default, a group of "all" is defined)
+- Query basic performance attributes of the services

 # Installation
 Assumes your `PATH` environment variable is set up properly, otherwise: